P1229 2004 NISSAN MAXIMA - Sensor Power Supply Circuit Shorted

 Throttle Valve Closed Position Learning

-Labor: 1.0The cost of diagnosing the P1229 2004 NISSAN MAXIMA code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1229 2004 NISSAN MAXIMA code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 When the malfunction is detected, ECM enters fail-safe mode.